VolvoGroup/dymoval/docs/source/reference_index/validation.rst

 A :ref:`ValidationSession<ValidationSession>` object stores a :ref:`Dataset <Dataset>` object that serves as a basis for validate your models.
-Then, the user can append as many simulation results as he/she want to the same :ref:`ValidationSession<ValidationSession>` object that automatically computes the validation metrics for each appended simulation and store the results in the :py:attr:`~.ValidationSession.validation_results` attribute.
+Then, the user can append as many simulation results as he/she want to the same :ref:`ValidationSession<ValidationSession>` object that automatically computes validation metrics and store the results in the :py:attr:`~.ValidationSession.validation_results` attribute.

-Note that a :ref:`ValidationSession<ValidationSession>` object is instantiated from a :ref:`Dataset <Dataset>` object and therefore the user can access all the attributes and methods of the :ref:`Dataset` directly from the :ref:`ValidationSession`.
+Note that a :ref:`ValidationSession<ValidationSession>` object is instantiated from a :ref:`Dataset <Dataset>` object and therefore the user can access all the attributes and methods of the :ref:`Dataset` directly from the :ref:`ValidationSession<ValidationSession>` object.

 .. _ValidationSession: